Peak Seven group of churches

-The Churches of Peak Five welcome all to worship, irrespective of age or faith commitments.
-There are normally at least two services every Sunday somewhere within our benefice including a communion service at 11:15.
-Click on the calendar of any church to see all the services in the Benefice with dates.
+The churches of Peak Seven welcome all to worship, irrespective of age or faith commitments.
+There are normally at least two services every Sunday somewhere within our group including a communion service at 11:15.
+Click on the calendar of any church from the links above to see all the services.

 Thinking of getting married in church?
 We'd love to say YES!
 Click here for an online enquiry form.